 The First Copy-Cat, That I Remember

 I encountered a copy-cat for the first time (I believe) when I was in 5th grade when I was sitting on the bus with my best friend.
 We were bundled in our fluffy winter jackets with our backpacks at our feet as we spoke.
 I was so excited to show my friend an idea I had.
 I trusted her.
 Of course, she wouldn’t steal my ideas.
 I reached into my unzipped backpack and brought out a small locked journal.

 This was one of the first times I chose to share something I had written with someone other than a teacher or my parents.
 I opened the clasped journal with a kitty on it.
 I flipped the page to the spot I wanted to show her.
 Small pictures of little fairy people who I’d drawn along with a story that went along with it.

-I got onto the bus the next day and then she showed me a picture she had drawn.
+She got onto the bus the next day and then she showed me a picture she had drawn.
 She said, “Devin, I am writing a story too.”
 A hint of panic struck my stomach.
+She wasn’t the type to write stories or draw.
 Her story was identical to my story.
 I didn’t think this kind of thing could happen.
 While looking at her drawing on the paper, it was an exact replica of the drawing in my story.

 This is something that I never thought would be possible.
 I thought everyone had their own unique ideas and that they wouldn’t ever think of stealing other people’s ideas.
 I sure know I wouldn’t.

 I remember crying that night.
 I was super worried that this girl had stolen my story and characters.

 It didn’t just feel like she was stealing my ideas, but it also felt like she was stealing my identity.

 It was hard to experience that, especially as a young child.

 My parents always told me to be myself.
 It's so sad, to see other people not being themselves.I thought all children were told that.
 But after a few years in Elementary School, I found out that many of the kids had grown up imitating others.